dinomatic/docs.dinomatic.com/readme.md

 npm run build
 ```

-The built site will be in the `public` directory.
+The built site will be in the `.vitepress/dist` directory.